Tuomari-ua/jekyll_canyon_theme/_docs/gamemaster_rules/magic_items/boots_of_the_winterlands.md

+---
+category: items
+layout: page
 name: Boots of the Winterlands
 type: item

-# Boots of the Winterlands
+title: Boots of the Winterlands
+---
 _Wondrous item, uncommon (requires attunement)_

 These furred boots are snug and feel quite warm.
 While you wear them, you gain the following benefits: